 About our High School

-The PRIGO High School has a 26-year long tradition, being a part of the PRIGO group of schools that provides education at all levels of the educational system.
-It is based on the application of the unique, trademarked PriorityGO approach, which combines individualised teaching, modern didactic methods and respect for the challenges of contemporary society.
-Education is seen by us as a lifelong philosophy and a continuous approach to life – not as a means to achieve other goals.
+The PRIGO High School has a 26-year long tradition, being a part of the PRIGO group of schools which provides education at all levels of the educational system.
+It is based on the application of the unique, trademark-protected PriorityGO approach, which combines individualised teaching, modern didactic methods and respect for the challenges of contemporary society, and whereby education is perceived as a lifelong philosophy and a continuous approach to life – not as a means to achieve other goals.

 The essential and key task of our school is to provide our students with successful professional life through their education and preparation for the school-leaving exam or further studies at a university.
 The most important aspect, though, is to promote their balanced development through an appropriate combination of scholastic and extracurricular educational activities.
 You can find applicants for the studies of humanities among the students of our school.
 We develop these students’ qualifications for further studies.
 Nonetheless, we respect the general scope of education and the emphasis on foreign languages and globalised environment.
 Our intention is to especially develop the talents and skills of our gifted students who are interested in studying humanities, aiming to find their appropriate specialisation, for which we employ our trained teachers and psychologists.

 “The quality of each school is determined by the quality of its students.
 And the quality of the students is mostly determined by the erudition of their teachers.”
 We then value our teachers who form a stable and committed team.
 We focus on creating the conditions for the teaching staff, material support and personal development.
 This allows qualified teachers to be selected only from among the best high-school teachers through demanding selection procedures.
 Our teachers are regularly evaluated in terms of their professional competence, methods of transferring their knowledge and their social skills by the Gymnasiums management as well as the students themselves.
 The students’ results in the university entrance examinations and the school-leaving exams also constitute an important objective evaluation criterion.